Thyroid Medication Can Worsen Blood Sugar Control in People with Diabetes

 Precautions listed in the Erfa Thyroid product monograph regarding diabetes

-If you have any type of diabetes and have also been diagnosed with hypothyroidism (including Hashimoto’s disease), it is very important that you monitor your blood glucose regularly.
+If you have any type of diabetes and have also been diagnosed with hypothyroidism (including Hashimoto’s disease), you must monitor your blood glucose regularly.
 Contact your doctor if you notice a worsening in your blood sugar control to evaluate your need for dosage adjustments or additional medication.

-Consider adopting a style of eating lower in carbohydrates.
+Consider adopting a diet that is lower in carbohydrates.
 According to a 2019 consensus report from the American Diabetes Association, reducing overall carb intake has “the most evidence for improving glycemia” [3].
-However, if you take certain medications, please seek medical oversight before adopting a very low carbohydrate diet.
+However, if you take certain medications, please seek medical oversight before adopting a very low-carbohydrate diet.

 To your good health!